KwstasMCPU/BambooTools/README.md

 ## Missing values correlation matrix
 `missing_corr_matrix()` This matrix aims to help to pintpoint relationships between missing values of different columns.
-Calculates the conditional probability of a column's value being NaN, given the fact another column value is NaN.
+Calculates the conditional probability of a record's value being NaN in a specific column, given the fact another value for the same record is missing at a different column.

-For a dataset with two columns `'A', 'B'` the conditional probability of a value from column `'A'` being NaN is:
+For a dataset with two columns `'A', 'B'` the conditional probability of a record having a missing value at column `'A'` is:

 $$P(A \text{ is NULL } | B \text{ is NULL}) = \frac{P(A \text{ is NULL } \cap B \text{ is NULL})}{P(B \text{ is NULL})}$$